-The shunt reactor shown in figure is a three-phase single-winding transformer which serves as an inductive reactance on the power system, thus neutralizing the capacitive reactance associated with the long extra-high-voltage transmission line.
+The shunt reactor shown in the figure is a three-phase single-winding transformer.
+It serves as an inductive reactance on the power system, neutralizing capacitive reactance associated with the long extra-high-voltage transmission line.

 Shunt reactors are usually located in substations and connected to a transmission line terminal through a disconnect switch.